 Swimming prepares kids for a productive adult life

-Most parents enrol their kids to swim classes for ensuring prevention of drowning.
+Most parents enrol their kids to swim classes for ensuring the prevention of drowning.
 Of course, this is obvious and justified.
 I repeat that in sea countries like Australia, there shall not be even one person who is not able to swim.
 It's a matter of elementary prevention.
 Beyond that, however, there are other important advantages that children can gain on a long-term basis.
 Firstly, the whole learning process itself provides the framework of self-confidence and achievement, which are both significant “tools” for reaching success at any stage of life.
 Then, the kids learn that they need a method for achieving anything.
-They need to take carefully planned steps before they can swim with safety by themselves.
+They need to take carefully planned steps before they can swim safely by themselves.
 Just like in adult life, where everybody needs the assistance and trust of their employers and fellows when making the first career steps.
 All parents should also take into consideration the social factor of meeting new people, making new friends and learning how to be part of a team effort.
 The milestones of learning how to swim (from the first classes to the final mastering of the skill) are relevant to the milestones that exist in adult life.
 Taking such valuable lessons from a young age is always a plus.

 Swimming extends life span

 Scientific evidence is striking: Swimmers are 50 % less likely to die than walkers or runners.
 The relevant long-term study followed more than 40.000 men for 32 years, thus its validity is unquestionable.
 Furthermore, there is considerably less body burden when swimming compared to walking or running.
-Such findings are indicative of the broader effects of swimming in health.
+Such findings are indicative of the broader effects of swimming on health.
 What is very important as well, is that swimmers enjoy better quality in their lives.
 Swimming ensures more and better years of life, because it enhances lung capacity, strengthens the heart and works all parts of the body within a floating environment.
 Again, physical and mental attributes are interconnected: Physical endurance and flexibility lead to better mood and increased self-confidence and altogether lead to longevity.
 Living a long and healthy life is mostly a sequence of clever choices.
-Adding swimming to your daily routine is one of such choices.
+Adding swimming to your daily routine is one such choice.